langbein-daniel/cyclo-bright-gl-style/README.md

 ## Configuration

-To create the tiles for a different region, one can either adjust the variables at the head of the [Makefile](Makefile) or specify them with the `make` command.
+To create the tiles for a different region, one can either adjust the variables at the head of the [Makefile](Makefile) or override them as shown in the following.

 Example for the city Oulu, Finnland: